-Tender Procedure Works Services Supplies EU Procedure - Standing Order 7 £4,000,001 and above £150,001 and above £150,001 and above Below OJEU but with mandatory advertising - Standing Order 8 Between £50,001 and £4 million Between £25,001 and £150,000 Between £25,001 and £150,000 Advertising not mandatory - Standing Order 9 £50,000 or less £25,000 or less £25,000 or less
+Standing Order 7 above above above Below FTS but Between £50,001 Between £25,001 Between £25,001 with mandatory advertising - Standing Order 8 and £4 million and £150,000 and £150,000 Advertising not mandatory - Standing Order 9 £50,000 or less £25,000 or less £25,000 or less

-6.2 The estimated value of a contract shall be assessed in accordance with Regulation 8 of the Regulations.

-- 6.3 The disaggregation of a single requirement to circumvent or avoid the requirements of these contract Standing Orders or any legal requirement is expressly prohibited. - 7.
-EU Procedure: Works contracts of £4,000,001 and above and Services/supplies Contracts of £150,001 and above. - 7.1 This Contract Standing Order shall, together with the procedures detailed in the General Tender Procedures section below, apply to Works contracts with an estimated value of £4,000,001 and above and Services and Supplies Contracts with a value of £150,001 or above. - 7.2 All contracts to which this Standing Order applies shall be conducted in accordance with the EU Commission Open, Restricted, Negotiated or Competitive Dialogue Procedures as detailed in the Regulations. - 7.3 The tender opening procedure specified in Appendix 1 of these Contract Standing Orders shall be followed for hard copy tenders.

-8. Works Contracts between £50,001 and £4 million and Services and Supplies Contracts between £25,001 and £150,000
+- 6.2 The estimated value of a contract shall be assessed in accordance with Regulation 8 of the Regulations. - 6.3 The disaggregation of a single requirement to circumvent or avoid the requirements of these contract Standing Orders or any legal requirement is expressly prohibited. - 7.
+FTS Procedure: Works contracts of £4,000,001 and above and Services/supplies Contracts of £150,001 and above. - 7.1 This Contract Standing Order shall, together with the procedures detailed in the General Tender Procedures section below, apply to Works contracts with an estimated value of £4,000,001 and above and Services and Supplies Contracts with a value of £150,001 or above. - 7.2 All contracts to which this Standing Order applies shall be conducted in accordance with the Open, Restricted, Negotiated or Competitive Dialogue Procedures as detailed in the Regulations Where any procurement activity is related to continued participation in European Social Fund or European Regional Development Fund programmes, these remain subject to EU legislation.
+As of 31st December 2020, these procurement activities must follow the obligations set out on Public Contracts Scotland and all information related to European Funding completed. - 7.3 All tenders shall be submitted electronically, except as set out below at 10.1. - 8.
+Works Contracts between £50,001 and £4 million and Services and Supplies Contracts between £25,001 and £150,000 - 8.1 This Contract Standing Order shall, together with the procedures detailed in the General Tender Procedures section below, apply to Works Contracts between £50,001 and £4 million and Services and Supplies Contracts between £25,001 and £150,000.